 Dan Larimer is a software programmer and entrepreneur who played a role in the creation of multiple blockchain projects including Steem, Bitshares, and EOS.

 Larimer is the creator of the delegated-proof-of-stake (DPoS) consensus model, in which elected delegates validate transactions and create blocks.
-He is also the chief technology officer of EOS.IO creator Block.one.
+He is also the former chief technology officer of EOS.IO creator Block.one.

 In 2013, Larimer co-founded Bitshares, a decentralized exchange integrating a technology Larimer invented, Graphene.
 Bitshares uses a native token, BTS, and is structured as a decentralized autonomous corporation, in which there is supposedly no central authority.
 The goal of this project is to become an e-commerce platform that allows merchants and customers to trade and to minimize the costs providers and consumers incur every time a service is performed.
 Larimer has highlighted the losses both parties incur when converting bitcoin to dollars to explain the project's aims.